Concepts of signed graph coloring: Introduction and definitions

-Let $H(G)$ be the set of half-edges of $G$, and $H_G(v)$ be the set of half-edges which are incident to $v$.
-The cardinality of $H_G(v)$ is the degree of $v$ which is denoted by $d_G(v)$.
-The maximum degree of a vertex of $G$ is denoted by $\Delta(G)$, and the minimum degree of a vertex of $G$ is denoted by $\delta(G)$.
 A graph $G$ is $k$-regular, if $d_G(v)=k$ for all $v \in V(G)$.
 Let $X \subseteq V(G)$ be a set of vertices.
-The subgraph of $G$ induced by $X$ is denoted by $G[X]$, and the set of edges with precisely one end in $X$ is denoted by $\partial(X)$.
+The subgraph of $G$ induced by $X$ is denoted by $G[X]$, and the set of edges with precisely one end in $X$ is denoted by $\partial_G(X)$.
 A circuit is a connected 2-regular graph.
 For $k \geq 1$, a circuit of length $k$ is denoted by $C_k$, where $C_1$ is a loop, and $C_2$ consists of two vertices and two edges between them.